Updated April 25,2022

 Who needs life insurance and how much do I need?

 If you have young children or someone that depends on you financially, then you need life insurance.
 It’s that simple.
 Life insurance ensures that the people who depend on you will be provided for even if the worst were to happen.
+The amount can be determined by considering the amount that would be required for final expenses, mortgage and debts, education costs, family income and taxes and estate costs.
 One rule of thumb is to buy life insurance equivalent to 10 times your annual gross income.

 What kind of policy should I buy?